 - “A disciple isn’t above the teacher, nor a slave above his master.

 - “It’s enough for the disciple to become like his teacher, and the slave like his master.
-If they call the master of the house Beelzebub,(3)From the Hebrew phrase “Baal Zebub” that translates as “lord of the flies”.
+If they called the master of the house Beelzebub,3From the Hebrew phrase “Baal Zebub” that translates as “lord of the flies”.
 It’s likely a play on words for the pagan Canaanite god Baal.
 One of his names was “Ba’al Zevul”, which roughly translates as “Lord of the exalted house”.
 Since “Ba’al Zevul” sounds very similar to “Baal Zebub”, it was likely a derogatory Hebrew nickname for the Canaanite god.
 Apparently, the title was later applied to an actual demon.
-There is some debate on whether Beelzebub is a nickname for Satan, or for another high ranking demon. how much more the members of His household?
+There is some debate on whether Beelzebub is a nickname for Satan, or for another high ranking demon. how much more the members of his household?

 Fear God, not Man

 - “Therefore, don’t be scared of them.
 For nothing is *hidden which won’t be uncovered; and there’s nothing secret which won’t be known.